-Start a trading position only when you know why you’re starting it and have a clear strategy for afterward.
+Enter a trading position only when you know why you’re entering it, and have a clear strategy in mind.

-Not all traders are profitable since this is a zero-sum game (for everyone who benefits someone else loses on the other side).
-Large whales drive the Altcoins market: yes, the same ones responsible for placing huge blocks of hundreds of Bitcoins on the order book.
+Not all traders are profitable since this is a zero-sum game (for everyone who benefits, someone else loses on the other side).
+Large whales drive the altcoin market – yes, the same ones responsible for placing huge blocks of hundreds of Bitcoins on the order book.

 The whales are just waiting patiently for innocent little fish like us until we make trading mistakes.
-Even if you aspire to trade daily, sometimes it is better not to earn and do nothing, instead of jumping into the rushing water and exposing your coins to substantial losses.
-There are days where you only keep your profits by not trading at all.
+Even if you aspire to trade daily, sometimes it is better to do nothing instead of jumping into the rushing water and exposing yourself to substantial losses.
+There are days when you only keep your profits by not trading at all.

 Clear Stops, Clear Targets: Have a Plan

-For each position, we must set a precise target level for taking profit and more importantly, a stop-loss level for cutting losses.
-A Stop-loss is setting the level of maximum loss we afford before the position gets closed.
+For each position, we must set a precise target level at which to take profit and, more importantly, a stop-loss level for cutting losses.
+Setting a stop-loss involves selecting the maximum amount of losses we can afford before the position gets closed.

-Here again, it is important considering several factors when choosing a stop loss level correctly: Most traders fail when they fall in love with their position or with the coin itself.
+Several factors must be considered in order to correctly choose a stop loss level.
+Most traders fail when they fall in love with their position or the coin itself.

-They may say, “Here it will turn around, and I will get out of this trade with a minimum loss, I’m sure.”
-They’re letting their ego take control of them, and unlike the traditional stock exchange where extreme volatility is considered 2-3% daily, crypto trades are a lot riskier: it’s not unusual to find a coin dumping by 80% just in a few hours, and nobody wants to be the one who is left holding it.
+They may say, “It will turn around and I will get out of this trade with a minimal loss, I’m sure.”
+They’re letting their egos take control of them, and compared to the traditional stock market where 2-3% is considered extreme volatility, crypto trades are a lot riskier: it’s not unusual to find a coin dumping by 80% just in a few hours, and nobody wants to be the one who is left holding it.

 FOMO: Be Aware

-Meet the FOMO, or Fear of Missing Out: Indeed, it isn’t fun to see such situations from the outside – when a specific coin is being pumped up like crazy with huge two-digit gains in just minutes.
+Meet FOMO, or Fear of Missing Out.
+Indeed, it isn’t fun to see such situations from the outside – when a specific coin is being pumped up like crazy with huge two-digit gains in just minutes.

-That bold green candle yells at you “you are the only one not holding me.”
-At exactly this point you will notice lame people flooding Reddit, Telegram trading groups and the exchanges’ Troll boxes to talk about this pump.
+That bold green candle yells at you, “You are the only one not holding me.”
+At exactly this point you will notice lame people flooding Reddit and Telegram trading groups and the exchanges’ trollboxes to talk about the ongoing pump.

-But what do we do now?
-Very simple: Keep moving forward.
-True, it’s possible that many may have caught the rise ahead of us and it can continue in one direction, but bare in mind that the whales (as mentioned above) are just waiting for small buyers on the way up to sell them the coins they bought for lower prices.
-Prices are now high, and it’s clear that the current lucky holders only consist of those little fish.
+What do we do then?
+It’s very simple: Keep moving forward.
+True, it’s possible that many people ahead of us may have caught the rise and that the market could continue in one direction, but bare in mind that the whales (as mentioned above) are just waiting for small buyers on the way up to sell them the coins they bought for lower prices.
+The price has become high, and it’s clear that the current lucky holders only consist of those little fish.
 Needless to say, the next step is usually the bright red candle which sells through the whole order book.

-Pigs Get Fat; Hogs Get Slaughtered.
-This statement tells the story of the market profits from our perspective.
+Pigs get fat; hogs get slaughtered.
+This statement tells the story of profits from our perspective.
 To be a profitable trader, you never look for the edge of the movement.
 You look for the small gains that will accumulate into a big one.

 Manage risk wisely across your portfolio.
-For example, you should never invest more than a small percentage of your portfolio in a non-liquid market (very high risk).
-To those positions we will assign greater tolerance – the stop and target levels will be chosen far from the buying level.
+For example, you should never invest more than a small percentage of your portfolio in a non-liquid (very high risk) market.
+To those positions we will assign greater tolerance; the stop and target levels will be chosen far from the buying level.

 Cryptocurrencies Are Traded Against Bitcoin

-The underlying asset creates volatile market conditions: Most Altcoins are traded at their most against Bitcoin, rather than FIAT.
+The underlying asset creates volatile market conditions: Most altcoins are mostly traded against Bitcoin, rather than fiat.

-Bitcoin is a volatile asset, compared to almost any FIAT, and this fact should be taken into consideration, especially in the days when the price of Bitcoin is moving sharply.
+Bitcoin is a volatile asset compared to almost any fiat currency, and this fact should be taken into consideration, especially when the price of Bitcoin is moving sharply.

-During past years, it was common that Bitcoin and Altcoins had an inverse correlation in their value, i.e., when Bitcoin rises then Altcoins are dropping in their Bitcoin value, and vice versa.
-However, since 2018 the correlation is unclear.
+In past years, it was common for Bitcoin and altcoins to exhibit an inverse correlation, i.e., when Bitcoin rose, altcoins prices would fall against Bitcoin, and vice versa.
+However, since 2018 the correlation has been unclear.

-Regardless, when Bitcoin is volatile, the trading conditions are kind of foggy.
-During fog, we can’t see much ahead, so it is better to have close targets and stop-losses set or not to trade at all.
+Regardless, when Bitcoin is volatile, trading conditions are kind of foggy.
+During periods of fog, we can’t see far ahead, so it is better to have close targets and stop-losses set – or to not trade at all.